Last updated on March 10, 2023

 - It’s a common ritual for engaged players to celebrate a new set by picking up a full booster display—a box of thirty-six booster packs that can be used to play Limited formats

-The Amonkhet Deckbuilder’s Toolkit is aimed at beginners who are starting to build a collection.
-It comes with 125 different cards, four booster packs, 100 basic lands, and a deckbuilder’s guide.
+The Amonkhet toolkit is aimed at beginners who are starting to build a collection.
+This deck builder’s toolkit comes with 125 different cards, four booster packs, 100 basic lands, and a deckbuilder’s guide.
 You also get a learn-to-play insert and a storage box.

 - The Deck Builder's Toolkit jumpstarts new player's collection and introduces new players to deckbuilding